erogenousbeef-zz/BigReactors/Roadmap.md

 - Add maximum-dimension API and checks to BeefCore
 - Create ITileEntityProxy to handle things like fuel columns more nicely

-### World Generation
-- (DONE) Remove use of UE.Prefab worldgen objects
-- Add "regenerative worldgen" so existing worlds don't need to be restarted (see Artifice for examples)
-- (DONE) Add a dimension blacklist for Galacticraft compatibility
-- (DONE) Test & balance worldgen, do some math about avg ore per chunk v. fuel lifetime

 ### Graphics & UI
 - Make halfway-decent UIs with better visualizations than just text
 - Add labels to access port UI, maybe a tooltip or two